US economy shrank by 1.5% in Q1 but consumers kept spending

 WASHINGTON (AP) — The U.S. economy shrank in the first three months of the year even though consumers and businesses kept spending at a solid pace, the government reported Thursday in a slight downgrade of its previous estimate for the January-March quarter.

 Last quarter’s drop in the U.S. gross domestic product — the broadest gauge of economic output — does not likely signal the start of a recession.
 The contraction was caused, in part, by a wider trade gap: The nation spent more on imports than other countries did on U.S. exports.
+The trade gap slashed first-quarter GDP by 3.2 percentage points.

-Also contributing to the weakness was a slower restocking of goods in stores and warehouses, which had built up their inventories in the previous quarter for the 2021 holiday shopping season.
+And a slower restocking of goods in stores and warehouses, which had built up their inventories in the previous quarter for the 2021 holiday shopping season, knocked nearly 1.1 percentage points off the January-March GDP.

 Analysts say the economy has likely resumed growing in the current April-June quarter.